 Speaking of via ferrata Ivano Dibona.
 If it wasn't for the action packed Hollywood flick "Cliffhanger" starring Sylvester Stalone, which by the way I still haven't seen (and not sure if I want to), this route might have been a lot lesser known.

-The highlight of the route is the 30 meter long suspension bridge (pictured above) perched at almost 3000 meters and hanging above a gully below.
+The highlight of the route is the 30 meter long suspension bridge (pictured above) perched at almost 3000 meters and hanging above a gully.
 Stepping onto it guarantees an adrenaline rush through your body.

 3. Via ferrata Giro Del Sorapiss